TACC/Core-Portal/README.md

 - At least one page in CMS (see above).
 - At least [15% of free disk space](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html).
 - For Mac/Windows
-    - At least 4GB of RAM allocated to Docker (see Docker Desktop > Preferences > Resources > Advanced).
+    - At least 4GB of RAM allocated to Docker (see Docker Desktop > Settings > Resources > Advanced).
 - For Linux (Locally)
     - Run `sudo sysctl -w vm.max_map_count=2146999999` (The minimum required by [ES](https://www.elastic.co/guide/en/elasticsearch/reference/master/_maximum_map_count_check.html) is 262144 but it doesn't seem to work).
     - Run `sudo sysctl -w vm.overcommit_memory=1`.